 Your surgeon may need to perform a craniotomy, which involves creating an opening in your skull and removing a small part of it to access your brain.
 The surgeon reattaches the removed piece of skull with small plates and screws.
 Microcraniotomy with small burr holes is an option in some cases.
 The surgeon inserts instruments through the holes to perform surgery.

 Following surgery, your care team will monitor you as the anesthetic or sedative wears off.
 A hospital stay of a few nights to a week is often necessary.

-Intracranial Neurosurgery Recovery in the Greater Las Vegas Area
+Intracranial Neurosurgery Recovery in Las Vegas and Henderson, NV